Arts in the Classroom Application Process

 How To Apply

 Please note: Apply online using MAC’s eGRANT system.
 Faxed, mailed, or emailed applications are not accepted.
-If you are new to eGRANT, please refer to MAC’s video guides on how to create an account.
-Please contact MAC staff if you have questions.
+Please review the guides and video tutorials available on MAC’s Frequently Asked Questions page, then contact MAC staff if you have any questions.

 - Read through the guidelines and review the application with your school team.